UN forces use drones for first time, in eastern Congo

-The aircraft will be used to look for threats in the east from a host of local and foreign armed groups along the border with Rwanda and Uganda.
+The aircraft will be used to look out for threats from a host of local and foreign armed groups in the mineral rich east where Congo and U.N. experts have accused Rwanda and Uganda of sending arms and troops to back the recently-defeated M23 rebels, something both countries deny.

-U.N. peacekeepers have been widely criticized for doing too little to end fighting in eastern Congo -- a densely forested area that Kinshasa has struggled to control during two decades of virtually constant conflict.
-The deployment comes after M23 rebels were defeated.
+U.N. peacekeepers have received widespread criticism for doing too little to end fighting in eastern Congo, a hilly and thickly forested region that Kinshasa has struggled to control during two decades of virtually constant conflict.

-While a final political deal with M23 is still being ironed out, Congolese and U.N. forces are now expected to turn their attention to the Rwandan and Ugandan rebel groups, both of which are based in Congo's east.
+While a final political deal with M23 is still being ironed out, Congolese and U.N. forces are now expected to turn their attention to the Rwandan Hutu FDLR rebel group and Ugandan ADF-NALU rebels, both of which are based in Congo's east.
+(Additional reporting by Pete Jones; Writing by David Lewis and Bate Felix; Editing by Robin Pomeroy)